Pttn/rieMiner/README.md

 Recommended:

-* Windows 10 or Debian 9;
+* Windows 10 or Debian 10;
-* Intel Core i7 6700 or better, or AMD Ryzen R5 1600 or better;
+* Recent Intel or AMD, with 8 cores or more;
-* 8 GiB of RAM.
+* 8 GiB of RAM or more.

 ## Compile this program